coinop-logan/test-task_beraborrow/README.md

 ### Next steps
 * Redesign the contract to address the debt accrual issue.
-* add much more comprehensive test coverage.
+* Add much more comprehensive test coverage.